Tell me if I get this right.

 Adrian got a lot right too.
 Here’s what you should copy.

 #1 Good Use of Headline Text Directly on The Image

 Add a headline or teaser to the photo that tells Pinterest users what they’ll get when they click.
 Adrian’s got this pegged.

 #2 Add Your URL To The Image

 Adding a URL to the photo tells Pinterest users where to find the article, even if the link gets lost or damaged.
 Hey, it happens.
 But that doesn’t mean you should lose traffic, right?
 So add your URL to your photo like Adrian did.

 Most of this post is about how to get Pinterest scrollers to click through your image to your article.
 But getting the repin means writing the kind of content your readers want to save.
 Why is this important?

 Everything a Pinterest pinner pins (say that five times fast!) winds up in their follower’s news feeds.
 Which means every repin is a chance for hundreds more pinners to see your post.
 That’s how things go viral, baby.

 And that’s exactly what happened to my articles How A Broke College Student Saw Europe and The Character Most Writers Get Wrong (And How To Fix It).
-These articles each hit 10k pins because I used the methods I shared in this post.
+Both hit the 50k pin range because of the methods here.
 And it will happen to you too if you follow these tips.